 Genres: Georgian Era Romance, Colonial Era Romance, Historical Romance

 SPOILER ALERT ⚠

-In the end, Treasure and Sterling return to the colonies, have five children in the next 10 years, and enjoy their Happily Ever After.
+In the end of Passion’s Treasure, Treasure and Sterling return to the colonies, have five children in the next 1tenyears, and enjoy their Happily Ever After.

-In my reading experience–which encompasses many years and thousands of books–it is very rare to see a romance novel where the heroine’s beauty is somewhat de-emphasized (although Treasure certainly checks off the romance novel heroine boxes for beauty) and her capabilities are emphasized.
-Treasure’s skills and knowledge as a thinker are the primary focus of the first half of the book.
+In my reading experience–which encompasses many years and thousands of books–it is very rare to see a romance novel where the heroine’s beauty is somewhat de-emphasized.
+Although Treasure certainly checks off the romance novel heroine boxes for beauty, it’s her capabilities that are emphasized.
+Treasure’s skills and knowledge as a thinker are the primary focus of the book’s first half.
 She is a smart, delightful character who is well-written.

 I didn’t like Sterling overall, but it’s more complicated than it sounds.

-During the first ⅔rd’s of the book, Sterling is an obnoxious bastard.
+During the first two-thirds of the book, Sterling is an obnoxious bastard.
 He is arrogant, condescending, egotistical, and elitist.
-He views the citizens of Culpepper as “colonial bumpkins”.
-Sterling calls Treasure “that colonial chit” and is shocked–shocked I tell you!–to discover that she won’t just willingly lie down and spread her legs for him.
+He views the citizens of Culpepper as “colonial bumpkins.”
+Sterling calls Treasure “that colonial chit” and is shocked–shocked, I tell you!–to discover that she won’t just willingly lie down and spread her legs for him.
 Doesn’t she know who he is?!

 Multiple love scenes in the book, but none reach any particular level of heat or romanticism.

 A person Treasure believes to be a friend tries to rape her; Sterling prevents the attack from taking place.
 Sterling is also involved in two fistfights.
 The violence is not graphic.